Tms95320sam/Immigration_chatbot_back-end/readme.txt

-# University Recommendation ChatBot
+# Immigration chatbot

-A university recommendation chatbot built using Rasa for Natural Language Understanding (NLU) and Flask for the backend API.
+A immigration chatbot built using Rasa for Natural Language Understanding (NLU) and Flask for the backend API.
 This chatbot assists students in finding universities based on various criteria like ranking, location, and tuition fees.

 ## Table of Contents